 Google’s Chrome OS is an alternative to operating systems like Windows and macOS.
-It’s a great platform that’s aimed at a specific audience and has its pros and cons, just like its rivals.
-If you’re thinking of buying a Chromebook, the first thing you should do is learn exactly what is Chrome OS, how it compares with more traditional operating systems, and who exactly should and shouldn’t use it.
+It’s a great platform, but it has its pros and cons, just like its rivals.
+If you’re thinking of buying a Chromebook, you should first learn exactly what is Chrome OS, how it compares with more traditional operating systems, and who exactly should and shouldn’t use it.
 You’ll find answers to all these questions and more in this post.

 What is Chrome OS, anyway?

 Chrome OS is an operating system developed and owned by Google.
 It’s based on Linux and is open-source, which also means it’s free to use.

 A big advantage of Chrome OS is that it’s super simple to use.
 Although it has a desktop environment similar to the one you get on a Windows machine, Chrome OS is mostly a web browser at its core.
 You can use Chrome to watch videos, scroll through Facebook and other social networks, and do everything else you can do in a browser on rival operating systems like Windows and macOS.

 Like Android phones, most Chrome OS devices released in or after 2017 have access to the Google Play Store.
 This means that most of the apps you can download and run on your Android phone are also available on Chrome OS.
 However, keep in mind that not all of these apps are optimized for Chrome OS.
 You can use these in phone screen format, which takes up just a portion of the screen on a Chromebook.
 To learn more about exactly how to run Android apps on Chrome OS devices, head to our dedicated article.

 Some newer Chromebooks also have the ability to run Linux apps, which further advances the operating system’s capabilities.
 This means Chrome OS can even run desktop-level programs, given they are available for Linux platforms.